 The point here is to be consistent.

-This not only discourages the dog’s jumping activity, but it also feels rewarded for its good manners and self-control.
+This not only discourages the dog’s jumping activity but also feels rewarded for its good manners and self-control.

-My dog keeps jumping on people problem can only be solved if everybody around you participates.
+My dog keeps jumping on people’s problems that can only be solved if everybody around you participates.

 6. Practice Is Key

-I was tired of complaining of how my dog keeps jumping on people.
-It needed to stop, and I knew one simple formula to it.
+I was tired of complaining about how my dog kept jumping on people.
+It needed to stop, and I knew a straightforward formula for it.